MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 The steps in this tutorial are:

-1. Deploy and test a chat model without your data.
+> [!div class="checklist"]
+> 1. Configure resources.
-1. Add your data.
+> 1. Add your data.
-1. Test the model with your data.
+> 1. Test the model with your data.
-1. Deploy your web app.
+> 1. Deploy your web app.

 ## Prerequisites